aliyun/terraform-provider-alicloud/website/docs/r/polardb_cluster.html.markdown

   -> **NOTE:** This parameter is valid only when the DBType parameter is set to MySQL.
 * `db_node_id` - (Optional, Available since v1.211.2) The ID of the node or node subscript.
 Node subscript values: 1 to 15.
 * `hot_replica_mode` - (Optional, Available since v1.211.2) Indicates whether the hot standby feature is enabled.
 Valid values are `ON`, `OFF`.
 Only MySQL supports.
+* `target_db_revision_version_code` - (Optional, Available since v1.216.0) The Version Code of the target version, whose parameter values can be obtained from the [DescribeDBClusterVersion](https://www.alibabacloud.com/help/en/polardb/latest/describedbclusterversion) interface.

 ### `db_cluster_ip_array`